-The following article is a revised version of Dave Clabby’s letter to 1st time RAGBRAI riders in 1997.
-It is also appropriate for those who will be with CEDAR VALLEY CYCLISTS the 1st time since it explains some things about our tour package.
+The following article is a revised version of Dave Clabby’s letter to first time RAGBRAI© riders in 1997.
+It is still relevant to those who will be with CVC the first time since it explains some things about our charter package.

 The overnight town will have all kinds of entertainment.
 Shuttle buses are available – sometimes free-will offering and sometimes there is a charge.
 The drivers will help you find where you need to go.
 Each overnight town will have small newspapers in the campground advertising what you need to know, plus maps, bus routes, etc. Also check with our charter workers or ask under the canopy for any needed information.

-Trucks and CVC arrows….
-CVC route signs are 9 in x 12 in.
-Bright yellow in color with Cedar Valley Cyclists insignia.
+Trucks and CVC arrows… CVC route signs are bright yellow 9″ x 12″ with Cedar Valley Cyclists insignia.
 Watch for these as you come in to the overnight town.
-They will direct you when you leave the official RAGBRAI” route to CVC’s camp.
+They will direct you when you leave the official RAGBRAI© route to CVC’s camp.
 They will be mounted on street signs.
 (So will 200 other club signs.)
 Keep alert for route signs.
-Watch for the Cedar Valley Cyclists Club canopy.
-It is a 20 ft x 30 ft multi-colored canopy.
+Watch for the Cedar Valley Cyclists club canopy.
+It is a 20′ x 30′ multi-colored canopy.
 It sticks out like a sore thumb.
 The 2 Budget Rental trucks will be marked with CVC arrows also.
 Your gear will be laid out on the ground each day by our charter workers.
 In case of rain, they will be covered with vinyl tarps.
-RAGBRAI goes on in regardles of the weather.
-The trucks also have 1st aid kits on board if you need them.
+RAGBRAI© goes on in regardless of the weather.
+The trucks also have first aid kits on board if you need them.
 I pack my clothes in plastic baggies.
-Several T-shirts in one, socks, underwear in one, bike shorts in one, etc. This will keep them dry, but also will keep clean clothes fresh from wet or dirty clothes.
+Several t-shirts in one, socks and underwear in one, bike shorts in one, etc. This will keep them dry, but also will keep clean clothes fresh from wet or dirty clothes.
 Another technique is to pack everything for a complete change of clothes in a single plastic bag.

 There are bike repair vendors on the route both in ride-through towns and in the overnight towns.
 They are very reasonable on prices.
 Also there is a full squad of ambulances.
 The route is patrolled by Iowa Highway Patrol and county deputies.
 I would recommend a pump, and extra tubes on your bike.
 Depending on the road surface and debris, flats do occur.
 You never know if you will need repair service of some kind, so be prepared with either extra cash or credit/debit card.
 To make sure that your bike is in top condition before the ride, have it serviced at your local bike shop in advance.

-Temperatures….
-The high’s are in the 80’s and 90’s as a rule.
-Sun lotion, blistex, etc. are needed.
+Temperatures… The high’s are in the 80’s and 90’s as a rule.
+Sun lotion, chapstick, etc. are needed.
 Lows are in the high 50’s and low 60’s.
-I recommend at least 1 pair of sweats or long pants and 2 long sleeve shirts, sweats or pullovers.
+I recommend at least one pair of sweats or long pants and two long sleeve shirts, sweats or pullovers.
 Even though it may be in the 90’s one day, it could be pretty chilly at night.
 You will be up some nights until 10, 11, or so.
-You will be up around 5:30 or 6:00 am.
+You will be up around 5:30 or 6:00 a.m.
 A pair of bike tights for those cool mornings will feel really good.
 You will also need some rain gear, especially a rain jacket.

-Dipping of your tires….
-You will hear about this.
-It is a custom to dip your rear tire in the Missouri on the 1st day of RAGBRAI.
-Although some times you may have to ride several miles back to the river if we don’t actually start in a river town.
+Dipping of your tires… You will hear about this.
+It is custom to dip your rear tire in the Missouri on the first day of RAGBRAI©.
+Although sometimes you may have to ride several miles back to the river if we don’t actually start in a river town.
 Most riders don’t bother to do this.

-RAGBRAI bands….
-You will get a RAGBRAI wristband like a hospital band that you will wear all week.
+RAGBRAI© wristbands… You will get a RAGBRAI© wristband like a hospital band that you will wear all week.
 You will get one for your bike and a tag for your baggage, also.
 They will all have the same number on them.
-This number will be in RAGBRAI’s computer.
+This number will be in RAGBRAI©’s computer.
 They can find out who you are if you injured, etc. by having this band system.
 Some food places will give a price discount to banded riders.
-This penalizes those riders who do not pay the RAGBRAI fee.
+This penalizes those riders who do not pay the RAGBRAI© fee.
 All CVC participants must be registered riders with wristbands!

-You will need to load your bike on the trucks if you are doing plan A or Plan C. You may choose to box your bike for transport, but it is not required.
+You will need to load your bike on the trucks if you are doing Plan A. You may choose to box your bike for transport, but it is not required.
 Most people merely remove the pedals and throw a heavy blanket over the bike as it is loaded.
 Our charter workers pack the bikes closely together in the trucks so there is minimal movement and the blankets serve to protect them.

-If you are doing Plan B or Plan D option, we will send you the location of our campground in the first town via e-mail along with lots of other information.
+If you are doing Plan B, we will send you the location of our campground in the first town via email along with a lot of other information.
 Be sure to bring it along with you.
 In addition, there will be volunteers around town with the location of all the clubs and charter groups, so you can get directions from them.
 And lastly, just look for the CVC multi-colored tent.

-Money….
-You will need cash or use traveler’s checks.
-Credit cards can be used at the bike shops for T-shirts, repairs, and bike accessories.
-Credit cards can’t be used at the small food shops sponsored by girl scouts or local churches, etc. You may spend $40-45 per day.
-This would mean around $325-350.00 for the week.
-You will be buying three 3 good meals plus you will be drinking a lot of pop, beer, bottled water, sport drinks, etc. A lot of snacks, sweet corn, munchies, etc. are out there.
-You might buy 1 or 2 T-shirts.
+Money… You will need cash or use traveler’s checks.
+Credit cards can be used at the bike shops for t-shirts, repairs, and bike accessories.
+Credit cards can’t be used at the small food shops sponsored by Girl Scouts or local churches, etc. You may spend $40-45 per day.
+This would mean around $325-350 for the week.
+You will be buying three good meals plus you will be drinking a lot of pop, beer, bottled water, sport drinks, etc. A lot of snacks, sweet corn, munchies, etc. are out there.
+You might buy one or two t-shirts.
 The price for these will be around $17-20 each.
-ATM’s are available, but there is frequently a line and they have been known to run out of money in the evening.
+ATMs are available, but there is frequently a line and they have been known to run out of money in the evening.
 You wouldn’t want to depend solely on them.